 “After four previous experiences we felt like we knew what we wanted.
 Going in we knew what we needed it to sound like and I think we had a specific enough vision to make the reality match up with that— as opposed to having someone navigate us toward something,” Thile explains.
 “Also, T Bone last time around, with engineer Mike Piersante, led us to a sonic place where we knew we wanted to be again.”

 Punch Brothers formed in 2006.
 Its first Nonesuch record, Punch, was released in 2008 and combined elements of the band’s many musical interests.
-In 2009, they began a residency at NYC’s intimate club, Living Room, trying out new songs and ultimately spawning the Grammy-nominated Antifogmatic (2010).
-In 2012, the band released Who’s Feeling Young Now?, which Q praised for its ‘astonishing, envelope-pushing vision’, while Rolling Stone said, ‘The acoustic framework dazzles – wild virtuosity used for more than just virtuosity.’
+In 2009, they began a residency at NYC’s intimate club, The Living Room, trying out new songs and ultimately spawning Antifogmatic (2010).
+In 2012, the band released Who’s Feeling Young Now?, which Qpraised for its ‘astonishing, envelope-pushing vision’, while Rolling Stonesaid, ‘The acoustic framework dazzles – wild virtuosity used for more than just virtuosity.’

-Recently, Chris Thile took over hosting duties of Live from Here (formerly A Praire Home Companion) in 2016 and released Thank You for Listening in late 2017 – a collection of songs written for Chris’ popular radio show.
-Chris Eldridge partnered with Julian Lage for the Grammy-nominated Mount Royal and Noam released his fourth solo album, the Grammy-nominated Universal.
-Both Mount Royal and Universal Favorite were produced by Gabe Witcher, who was also behind Sara Watkins’ latest, Young In All The Wrong Ways.
-Paul Kowert has been recording and touring with the Dave Rawlings Machine while developing his latest project Hawktail, Paul’s band with Jordan Tice, Brittney Haas and Dominick Leslie.
+Recently, Chris Thile took over hosting duties of Live from Here (formerly A Prairie Home Companion) in 2016 and released Thanks for Listening in late 2017 – a collection of songs written for Chris’ popular radio show.
+Chris Eldridge partnered with Julian Lage for the Mount Royal and Noam released his fourth solo album, the Universal Favorite.
+Both Mount Royal and Universal Favorite earned Grammy nominations and were produced by Gabe Witcher, who was also behind Sara Watkins’ latest, Young In All The Wrong Ways.
+Paul Kowert has been recording and touring with the Dave Rawlings Machine and recently released Unless, the debut album from Hawktail, Paul’s band with Jordan Tice, Brittany Haas and Dominick Leslie.